DavidMorano/system/README.txt

-RightcoreMainBase

-This is the primary (main) repository for the Rightcore-Network-Services (RNS) code base.
+System (system software development)

+This repository holds holds developing system related software.
+This software consists mainly of system related applications, for system administration and management.